Budgeting hub

 What should I budget first?

-Start with income, then essential expenses, minimum debt payments, and basic savings.
+Start with take-home income, due dates, essential expenses, minimum debt payments, and basic savings.
 Flexible spending comes after the essentials are visible.

 Do I need a budgeting app?